-There will also be discussions and presentations grouped in various sessions, with the aim to discuss common challenges and to map measurable and mature achievements of the projects, which can represent the basis for achieving a functional fully digitalised, cyber-secure, interoperable and sustainable energy ecosystem and which can be potentially interesting for investors, contributing thus to the ambitious deployment goals of the next MFF.
+There were also discussions and presentations grouped in various sessions, with the aim to discuss common challenges and to map measurable and mature achievements of the projects, which can represent the basis for achieving a functional fully digitalised, cyber-secure, interoperable and sustainable energy ecosystem and which can be potentially interesting for investors, contributing thus to the ambitious deployment goals of the next MFF.

-KNOW MORE ABOUT THE PROJECTS
+MORE ABOUT THE PROJECTS

 Heidi Tuiskula, Innovation Manager of H2020 RESOLVD project

 Dr. Monti, director of the Institute for Automation of Complex Power Systems, E.ON Energy Research Center at RWTH Aachen University.

 Mio Dart , Energy Expert and Account Executive, DEXMA Energy